Storied Swiss ski races canceled because of virus outbreak - WHIZ News

-GENEVA (AP) — The signature ski race of Alpine nation Switzerland was canceled Monday after Wengen experienced a rise in COVID-19 infections blamed partly on tourists from Britain.
+GENEVA (AP) — Switzerland’s signature ski race was canceled Monday after a rise in COVID-19 infections was blamed partly on tourists from Britain.

+Wengen was to host three races on the iconic Lauberhorn mountain from Friday to Sunday.

 The widely expected cancellation was confirmed by the Swiss ski federation.
-It followed a second day of talks between the International Ski Federation and local organizers with health officials in the Swiss capital Bern.
+It followed a second day of talks between the International Ski Federation and local organizers with health officials in Bern.

+“The canton is concerned by the speed at which the virus is spreading,” authorities said, citing a rise in cases from almost zero to 60 in Wengen within four weeks.

+Authorities blamed the rise mainly on a mutation of the virus originating in Britain which is more easily transmitted.

 This was to be the 91st Lauberhorn meeting.
 Wengen has been a men’s World Cup fixture since the circuit started in January 1967, and footage from the 1969 race was used in the Robert Redford movie “Downhill Racer.”

+Switzerland will now lose its most popular ski races to neighboring Austria, where Kitzbuehel will host its classic downhill the following weekend.

+Kitzbuehel will have back-to-back race weekends, the ski federation said.
+Two slaloms will be staged on Saturday and Sunday, followed by two downhills and a super-G. The classic Hahnenkamm downhill will retain its Saturday slot on Jan.
+23, one day after the same slope stages a replacement race for the Lauberhorn downhill.

-Wengen’s races are the first cancellations on the men’s and women’s World Cup this season linked to the pandemic.
+Wengen’s races are the first cancellations on the men’s or women’s World Cup circuits this season linked to the pandemic.

 Schedules were modified — moving races from the United States and Canada to Europe — to protect athletes and team officials by limiting travel and contact between racers in different events.